 Think You’re Doing the Right Thing by Dropping Your Prices?
 Think Again

-Whenever a customer tells you they can’t afford to do the repairs, and they ask you if you can help them out “this one time’”, you need to give careful thought before you lower your price.
+Whenever a customer tells you they can’t afford to do the repairs and ask you if you can help them out “this one time’”, you need to give careful thought before you lower your price.

 First of all, there is a cardinal rule in sales that says before lowering your price, you need to build more value in your service.
 Yet as we all know, there are going to be some occasions where no matter how good your sales skills are, the customer simply won’t have the ability to pay for the recommended services.
 In such cases, you and your advisors will have three options.
 One, you can let the customer walk; two, you can drop your price; or three, you can follow the proven path we have provided to tens of thousands of advisors over the years.